ScriptRaccoon/portfolio-website/src/data/posts/grouptheory-typescript-part1.md

 }
 ```

+## The example `G`

-Before we continue with this class, let us look at an instructive example.
+Before we continue with the group class, let us look at an instructive example.

 ```typescript
 const G = new Group<number>({